pelithne/k8s-short/workshop.md

 kubectl get pods
 ````

 You should see two pods.
 One of them will be named something like ````azure-vote-front-d94895c88-p52sr````.
-This is the pod you want to reach.
+This is the pod you want to access.

 Use ````kubectl exec <name of the pod> -- sh```` to access the pod: